visoca/SNP-and-genotype-calling/README.md

 # Load genomics software repository
 # (safer to load it here in case the worker nodes don't inherit the environment)
 source /usr/local/extras/Genomics/.bashrc

-# Regions (=scaffolds) that will be analysed
-# There must be as many as tasks are specified above with '#$ -t'
-REGIONS=(Hmel201001 Hmel201002 Hmel201003)

-# Path to the genome
-GENOME=/fastdata/$USER/varcal/genome/Hmel2.fa.gz
-# Path to directory with BAM files
-ALIDIR=/fastdata/$USER/varcal/alignments
-# Path to output directory
-OUTDIR=/fastdata/$USER/varcal/bcftools

-# Create output directory
-mkdir -p $OUTDIR >& /dev/null

 # Output BCF for this region
 OUTBCF=$OUTDIR/bcftools-${REGIONS[$I]}.bcf